Tobacco Factory

 Anna Gilman

-Previously the Cafe Bar Manager, Anna is these days very happily throwing our parties, being responsible for the many events at Tobacco Factory and Grain Barge, ensuring that everyone has a joyful time.
+Previously the Cafe Bar Manager, Anna is these days very happily throwing our parties, being responsible for the public events at Tobacco Factory and Grain Barge.
+From our bustling Food Truck Fridays, New Years Eve parties, festivals and everything in between... she is ensuring that our lovely customers and community have a lovely time!

 Charles Mooyaart